zli119/Document/README.md

 ### 4. Components
 (1)Web
-  1) Admin/User send a file to server, return its' category; if the answer is wrong, admin have the authority to send the right answer to the server to learn
+  1) Admin/User send a file to server, return its' category; if the answer is wrong, admin have the authority to send the right answer to the server to learn upload file button appear its' category below
   2) Upload a fold, return zip of classified documents
   3) Admin can upload a folder for training
-  4) User can sign in and sign up
+  4) User can sign in and sign up sign in/up page

 (2) Desktop
   Using Java Swing to built UI, it has buttons of "Reset Classifier"  "Open Train Folder to Update", "Open Train Folder for once test", "Open Test Folder",  "Predict File" "Classify Folder"